gagansuie/sparse/README.md

 - What's the quality/speed tradeoff?
 - Which is cheapest for my constraints?

-TenPak's optimizer answers these questions automatically.
+Sparse's optimizer answers these questions automatically.

 ---